-Craig Larman clarifies:
+Craig Larman clarifies1:

 So, less succinctly:

-I’m not seeing any consistent system optimization goal in SAFe, Scrum@Scale, the “Spotify model” and the way some people explain basic Scrum.
+I don’t see any consistent system optimization goal in SAFe, Scrum@Scale, the “Spotify model” and the way some people explain basic Scrum.

 Why not just “Make Everything Better”?

 Better in some ways is worse in others.
 For example, the goal of increased customer satisfaction could be inconsistent with increased stock price this quarter.
 Or another example, I heard a project manager turned Scrum trainer say “In my experience, Scrum of Scrums works great!”
 And I can see how that could be true, if we’re optimizing for the sort of problems project managers are usually asked to solve.
-But if we’re doing Scrum to increase agility, we’ll want to consider some better alternatives.
+But if we’re doing Scrum to increase agility, we’ll want to consider some more agile alternatives.